 His mid-back discs have collapsed.
 The vet said he can’t really feel the leg or know where to place his foot.

-He will be undergoing therapy there twice per week, the first time being yesterday.
-The vet gave him a shot with Vitamin E to ease the inflammation.
+He will be undergoing therapy twice per week, and the first time was yesterday.
+Dr. Poteet gave him a shot with Vitamin E to ease the inflammation.

-Yesterday while I was waiting I heard him talking to a patient’s mom/dad on the phone.
-He didn’t say the words “your pet or dog or cat.”
+Dr. Poteet didn’t use the words “your pet or dog or cat.”
 I heard him say the words “your baby” and then proceeded to tell them how the pet was doing.

 Because there’s always another emergency, another baby that needs him.

-I am just thankful that he has treated my pets with such loving care and that Charlie will go in tomorrow and receive more therapy.
+I am just thankful that he has treated my pets with such loving care.

 I couldn’t care less that the walls at the Cedarwood Vet Clinic are covered in paneling from the 60s or 70s.
-And that that place has looked the very same since I started taking my pets there in 2012 just after I moved to Tulsa from Texas.
+And that it has looked the very same since I started taking my pets there in 2012.
+Just after I moved to Tulsa from Texas.

 Oh, how I loathe people who drink and drive, and I was married to one of them.